MicrosoftDocs/windows-powershell-docs/docset/windows/dism/Mount-WindowsImage.md

 PS C:\> Mount-WindowsImage -Checkintegrity -ImagePath "c:\imagestore\install.wim" -Index 2 -Path "c:\offline" -Logpath C:\install.log -Optimize
 ```

-This command mounts the Windows image at index 2 of the install.wim file to the c:\offline directory with Checkintegrity and getting a log file with a quicker initial mount time.
+This command mounts the Windows image at index 2 of the install.wim file to the c:\offline directory with Checkintegrity parameter, requesting a log file to be written and with a quicker initial mount time.
 Additional operations may be slower.

 ## PARAMETERS